saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 ### Public Real Devices

-To run tests on public real devices in the Sauce Labs cloud using Sauce IPSec Proxy, organization admins must switch on **Enable Sauce Connect Proxy/IPSec VPN for Public Cloud Devices**, a security setting that is disabled by default.
+To run tests on public real devices in the Sauce Labs cloud using Sauce IPSec Proxy, organization admins must set the **Enable Sauce Connect Proxy/IPSec VPN for Public Cloud Devices** option to **Enabled**.
 See [Security Settings](/basics/acct-team-mgmt/org-settings) for more information.

 The organization admin will see a pop-up modal asking them to read and agree to our Risk Advisory regarding the use of public real devices on a trusted Sauce IPSec Proxy connection.